kdeldycke/e107-importer/readme.txt

 * Import images embedded in comments and forum threads.
 * Description update of existing users is no longer destructive.
 * Add an entry in the FAQ regarding script ending prematurely.
-* Disable all extra HTML rendering hooks like the one comming from e107 linkwords plugin.
+* Disable all extra HTML rendering hooks like the one coming from e107 linkwords plugin.
 * Allow news and pages import to be skipped.
 * Add missing news category redirects.
 * Minimal requirement set to WordPress 3.1.